 Mr. Dowsett’s clients include regional and international investors; private equity and venture capital firms; family offices; and sovereign wealth funds and corporates.
 His clients come from a range of industries, such as energy, healthcare, media and technology, infrastructure, retail and finance.

-Chambers Global 2019 commends Mr. Dowsett for “his ability to understand the client's objectives and provide solutions which are aligned to them” and describes him as a “well-regarded.”
-The Legal 500 2019 notes that he is “fast, bright, knowledgeable of commercial matters and makes things happen.”
+Chambers Global 2020 and 2019 ranks Mr. Dowsett for Corporate/M&A and Investment Funds in the Middle East.
+Clients describe him as “fantastic”, “very personable” with “a strong positive attitude towards getting a deal done.”
+He is commended for “his ability to understand the client's objectives and provide solutions which are aligned to them”.
+Mr. Dowsett is also ranked in The Legal 500 EMEA 2020 and 2019 for Commercial, Corporate and M&A and Investment Funds noting that he is “fast, bright, knowledgeable of commercial matters and makes things happen.”

 Prior to joining Dechert, Mr. Dowsett was a partner at another global law firm in Dubai.
 He has previously worked in London and Hong Kong, and completed a secondment at one the largest sovereign wealth funds in the Middle East.

 M&A, private equity, venture capital

 - Amanat, through its portfolio company IMC, in its acquisition of three medical facilities in Jeddah, Saudi Arabia.

 - Alameda Healthcare on its multi billion merger of equals with Emirates Healthcare Group.